 Ensure that your data is in open format (CSV, ASCII, GIF, NetCDF, GeoTiff, etc.) to ensure longevity.
 The data can be released separately or alongside the publication of the scholarly journal it supported.
-Learn more about file format options at Acquire > Data & File Formats.
+Learn more about file format options and best practices at Acquire > File Formats.

-Metadata describes information about a dataset, such that a dataset can be understood, re-used, and integrated with other datasets.
-Information described in a metadata record includes where the data were collected, who is responsible for the dataset, why the dataset was created, and how the data are organized.
+Metadata describes information about data, such that the data can be understood, re-used, and integrated with other data.
+Information described in a metadata record includes where the data were collected, who is responsible for the data, why the data were created, and how the data are organized.
 Learn more about metadata creation at Describe > Metadata.

 Once you have created metadata, it needs to: